prodatakey/panamax/experiments/stackLayerId/readme.md

 ## Answer

 Nope, it looks like the content-based layer IDs are different for layers that have identical content but different parent.

+In this case it turns out to be because of how docker implements [whiteouts and opaque directories](https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt).
+This is also caused because the mtime of files is set to the build date even when they don't change see the singleLayerId experiment for more info.